CryptechTest/naturalslopeslib/README.txt

 Front refers to the vertical faces between the horizontal ones.
 When not set it is the same as top.
 Those are always visible except the lower ones.
 Side refers to the vertical faces at the boundaries on the sides of the node.
 When not set it is the same as front.
-Those are often hidden by neighbor blocks Back refers to the vertical face at the back of the node.
+Those are often hidden by neighbour blocks.
+Back refers to the vertical face at the back of the node.
 When not set is it the same as side.
 Those are hidden most of the time.